Above: A selection of Queensland, Cuban, and Javanese sugar cane railway (tramway) models.

--- The Comeng inspired 4wDM locomotive (image below) is also based on a specific prototype, but was adapted to fit a particular commercial chassis and mechanism, so has a different underbody.
+-- The Comeng inspired 4wDM locomotive (image right) is also based on a specific prototype, but was adapted to fit a particular commercial chassis and mechanism, so has a different underbody.
 Through an error in modelling measurement, the cab is also a scale foot shorter than it should be, further changing the appearance from the original.

--- The Fijian navvy wagon (image also below), on the other hand, was inspired by a couple of photographs of a particular Fijian wagon.
+-- The Fijian navvy wagon (image also right), on the other hand, was inspired by a couple of photographs of a particular Fijian wagon.
 Although it looks similar, it's shorter, in better repair and likely better engineered.